annasimps/IRA-water-levels/OverviewWaterLevelSensorGuide.md

 # Overview Water Level Sensor Guide
-This will become an overview document, but is also a test document right now using the NERACOOS Water Level Sensor Guide
-## Intro / Overview
-Version 1 - Updated 2/16/25 Anna Simpson

-This document combines all the different pieces of getting water level data into NERACOOS.
+Overview document that will give overall picture for the documentation that exists for water level staitons and link out to additional SOPs that are developed

+This document gives and overview for the process .
 This includes documentation and summaries from the site selection phase through the data publicly available phase.
 This is to provide a consistent framework for installing sensors and providing data to end users and providing clarity, transparency, and expectations to current and future data providers.
 There are 3 main components to this process: Site suggestion, planning phase and installation, active station.

 ## Phase Overview